moonpiedumplings/moonpiedumplings.github.io/projects/build-server-5/index.md

 ```

 So at this step, rather than running the helm commands, I instead have to go to the [relevant file](https://opendev.org/openstack/openstack-helm-infra/src/branch/master/rabbitmq/values_overrides/2024.2-ubuntu_jammy.yaml) in the overrides directory, and manually add those values to my helmrelease.
 I also investigated something automatically, like getting values from a url, but it looks more complicated than simply copying values over.

+### Neutron

+Most of openstack will be left alone done sequentially, but neutron will get it's own section.

+[Openstack-helm Neutron Networking docs](https://docs.openstack.org/openstack-helm/latest/devref/networking.html).
+But this doesn't list how I can set the interface that openstack uses for the networking.

+I also found a very good [example on github](https://github.com/beskar-cloud/beskar-flux/blob/master/apps/g2-oidc/03-openstack/03-openstack.base/06-keystone.yaml) which uses flux and openstack-helm to dpeloy openstack hooked up to OIDC.

+I want the

 # Misc Notes for later on: